 How the Bot Works

 The bot runs on a Raspberry Pi in Kay’s basement.
-A Python script checks Twitter every two minutes for incoming tweets directed at @Atari8BitBot, and imports them into the Atari800 emulator which runs headless, creating an AVI file of the program running. ffmpeg converts that AVI into a video format that Twitter prefers, then the script uploads that video to Twitter as a reply to you.
+A Python script checks Bluesky every two minutes for posts tagged #Atari8BitBot, and imports them into the Atari800 emulator which runs headless, creating an AVI file of the program running. ffmpeg converts that AVI into a video format that Bluesky prefers, then the script uploads that video as a reply to you.

 Directives for Bot Pros